yansen0508/Named-Entity-Recognition/README.md

 ## Usage
 The project has been done on Google Colab (with 1 V100 GPU).

-For details, please see `Named Entity Recognition.ipynb`.
+For details, please open `Named Entity Recognition.ipynb` via Colab.

 ## Dataset
 The dataset used is the MultiNERD dataset, which is a multi-lingual NER dataset.